 Altmetrics and measuring the impact of non-traditional scholarly communications

 Increasingly, researchers share ideas and research at all stages of the research process, and other researchers as well as a wider, non-academic audience, can engage with research outputs via a variety of different media such as twitter, blogs, youtube, news coverage etc.

 This means that the 'impact' of research can be seen much more quickly, and across a much broader scope, than than might be reflected using traditional bibliometric data.

 Altmetrics seek to measure the impact of articles by taking into account mentions by social media sites and other digital communications.
 There are various tools available which you might be interested in exploring, such as:

-Free to use, providing a simple profile page to promtoe your output, and track where and how engagement is taking place.
+- Kudos: Free to use, providing a simple profile page to promtoe your output, and track where and how engagement is taking place.

 Your Academic Liaison Librarian